 Components

-A node has one or more components, representing physical of logical elements.
+A node has one or more components, representing physical or logical parts of the node.

-A component id consists of one or more levels, separated by dots.
-For example, a traffic light controller (tc) with two signal groups (sg) and four detector logics (dl) might have these component ids:
+A component id consists of one or more levels, separated by slashes.
+For example, a traffic light controller with two signal groups (sg) and four detector logics (dl) might have these component ids:

 sg/1